-Several governments are considering tax reform proposals that, if enacted, could increase our tax expense.
-The Organization for Economic Cooperation and Development (OECD) announced that it has reached agreement among its member countries to implement Pillar Two rules, a global minimum tax at 15% for certain multinational enterprises.
-Many countries are expected to issue laws and regulations to conform to this regime.
+The Organization for Economic Co-operation and Development (OECD) announced that it has reached agreement among its member countries to implement Pillar Two rules, a global minimum tax at 15% for certain multinational enterprises.
+The OECD has issued Pillar Two model rules and continues to release guidance on these rules.
+Many jurisdictions have enacted tax laws that will take effect in 2024 and 2025 to implement Pillar Two rules.
+Other countries have announced plans to adopt tax laws to implement similar legislation with varying effective dates in the future.
+Certain jurisdictions in which we operate have not adopted corresponding legislation to date.
+These changes could increase tax uncertainty and may adversely affect our provision for income taxes and operating results.
 We will continue to monitor legislative and regulatory developments to assess the impact on our business, financial condition and operating results.